Šejla Kamerić: Artistic practice

 Šejla Kamerić works with various media such as film, photography, objects and drawings.
-The all-pervading element in her work are her – often uneasy – memories.
-Based on her own experiences, memories and dreams, her work takes us to global spaces of displacement and discrimination, insisting that the delicate and the sublime are not pushed aside by catastrophe or hardship.
+Her own memories are a frequent element of her work.
+Based on her own experiences, memories, and dreams, her work describes global spaces of displacement and discrimination, insisting that the delicate and the sublime are not pushed aside by catastrophe or hardship.
 Rather, they exist simultaneously, revealing a complex, psychogeographic landscape and the tenacity of the human spirit.
-The sadness and beauty, the hope and pain that emerge are part of the stories we share.

 Dunja Blažević in the catalogue of the exhibition “In the Gorges of the Balkans”, Fridericianum Museum, Kassel, Germany, 2003 wrote:

 "What makes Šejla and the entire group of “war generation” artists essentially different from other members of their generation is the meaning inherent in their works, as opposed to the materials they use.
 Furthermore, in pursuing her work without worrying about what art really is or isn't, she proves herself a member of that generation born in the age of mass-media, in which the main references are the media and the reality around them, and not the history of art."